pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``instance get`` command gets a CIM instance.

+The command format is:
+    $ pywbemcli [GENERAL-OPTIONS] instance get ``INSTANCENAME`` [COMMAND-OPTIONS]

+.. index:: pair: INSTANCENAME argument; instance get

-The specification of the instance name (INSTANCENAME argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.
+The specification of the instance name (``INSTANCENAME`` argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.

+The command options are:

+*  ``--local-only``/``--lo`` - Do not include superclass properties in the returned instance.
+Some servers may ignore this option.
+Default: Include superclass properties.

+*  ``--include-qualifiers``/``--iq`` - Include qualifiers in the returned instance.
+   Not all servers return qualifiers on instances.
+Default: Do not include qualifiers.

+*  ``--include-classorigin``/``--ico`` - Include class origin information in the
+   returned instance(s).
+Some servers may ignore this option.
+Default: Do not include class origin information.

-The ``--propertylist``/``--pl`` command option allows restricting the set of properties to be retrieved and displayed on the instance.
+*  ``--propertylist``/``--pl`` ``PROPERTYLIST`` command option allows restricting the set of properties to be retrieved and displayed on each object returned.
+Multiple properties may be specified with either a comma-separated list or by using the option multiple times.
+Properties specified in this option that are not in the object(s) will be ignored.
+The empty string will include no properties.
+   If this option is not set, the server is expected to return all properties.

+*  ``--key``/``-k`` ``KEYNAME=VALUE`` - The value for a key in the keybinding of
+   CIM instance name.
+May be specified multiple times.
+This option allows defining keys on the command line without the issues of quotes.
+   Default: No keybindings provided.

+*  ``--namespace``/``-n`` ``NAMESPACE`` - This option defines the term:`Namespace` to
+   use for this command, instead of the default namespace of the :term:``current connection``.

+*  ``--help-instancename``/``--hi`` -  Show help message for specifying
+   ``INSTANCENAME`` including use of the ``--key`` and ``--namespace`` options because instance name specification on the command line is complex and there are several options to specifying the instance name.

+*  ``--show-null`` - In the TABLE output formats, show properties with no value (i.e. Null) in all of the instances to be displayed.
+Otherwise only properties at least one instance that has a non-Null property are displayed

 The command displays the instance using :term:`CIM object output formats` or :term:`Table output formats`.